Preventative Care Plans

 Many canine and feline health problems and diseases can be prevented or diagnosed early with preventive care.
 A number of veterinary diseases can appear with little to no symptoms, yet cause severe and irreversible harm to your pet—even death.
 Regular physical exams and diagnostic testing are critical to keeping your pet healthy and to detect problems not visible to the naked eye.

 Puppy & Kitten Care

 At Lansing Animal Hospital we are here to help make sure your new addition gets the best possible start at life.
 Just as you would take your child to a pediatrician for professional medical care and advice, our veterinarians and staff are here to help care for and support your pet during the early stages of their life.
 We recommend you bring your new puppy or kitten in for its first wellness visit between 6 to 8 weeks of age.
-We are so dedicated to your pet receiving the early health care they need, that we offer a free puppy or kitten wellness exam for all healthy pets, and also for newly adopted pets.
 At this visit, our veterinarians will:

 Your puppy’s or kitten’s initial visit with us will serve as just the beginning of what we hope will become a long-standing relationship between our hospital and your family.
 Please plan to make several visits during your pet’s first months for wellness care, vaccinations, and ongoing monitoring of any health or behavior issues.
 For more information on our puppy and kitten care services, and to schedule your pet’s wellness exam, please contact us at (708) 474-0021.